aaronc/freactive.core/README.md

 ### Reactive Atoms

 A reactive atom is exactly like a Clojure atom except that it allows a parent computation to register it as a dependency.
+It is a construct that has been described previously in [reagent][reagent] and [reflex][reflex].
+The implementation here is slightly different, but the concept is the same.

 ### Reactive Expressions

+A reactive expression, or `rx` for short, is the same concept as `computed-observable` in [reflex][reflex] and `reaction` in [reagent][reagent] (although it is currently undocumented there).

 ### Reactive Cursors